 This trope happens when an adaptation (usually a film or musical based on a book), due to medium constraints, has to compress the time a romance has to develop.
 This can lead to accusations of Fourth-Date Marriage, Love at First Sight, or even Strangled by the Red String that are not an issue in the original.
 Adaptation Displacement will exacerbate such complaints, even extending to Die for Our Ship.

-- This happens in Scott Pilgrim vs. the World (comic book to film) with Scott and Ramona's relationship.
+- This happens in Scott Pilgrim (comic book to film) with Scott and Ramona's relationship.
 Originally, their relationship built up over a year or so before the comic ended.
 In the movie, the same development had to be cut down to a few weeks.

 - Raoul and Christine in The Phantom of the Opera (book to musical): The two may be Victorious Childhood Friends in both versions, but the two spend hardly any time together on-stage as adults, compared to the longer, more complex (read: painful) progress of their relationship in the novel.

 - One of the most famous examples is Shakespeare's Romeo and Juliet (book to play), where the romance between the titular couple was compressed from happening over several months (the time given in earlier versions of the story, like Luigi Da Porto and Matteo Bandello's novellas, and Arthur Brooke's poem that directly inspired Shakespeare) to a few days.